gaberull/excel_gcp_mysql_webapp/README.md

 ## Important PHP Commands

 - See where all php.ini configuration files are ```php --ini```
 - Create info.php file and host it on apache web server.
-This file has a lot of useful configuration information
+This file has a lot of useful configuration information when viewed in web browser and looks exactly like this:

   ```php
   // info.php